How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 how to learn maths using guided practice, example with simplifying expressions

-Don’t try and tackle problem-solving or applied questions until you’re really confident with the basics!
+Don’t ask students to tackle problem-solving or applied questions until they’re confident with the basics!

-I’m only going to include a very brief discussion about reasoning and problem solving here due to the scope of this article; this is not to trivialize the very complex issue of ‘teaching problem solving’ (as far as this is possible anyway).
+I’m only going to include a very brief discussion about reasoning and problem solving here due to the scope of this article; this is not to trivialize the very complex issue of ‘teaching problem solving’.

 My key takeaway for problem-solving is this: don’t ask students to solve problems when they’ve just met a topic for the first time.